QueAnhHa/Statistical-Hypothesis-Testing-on-Effect-of-Macro-Announcement-On-Stock-Market/README.md

 lapply(packages, library, character.only = TRUE)
 ```

-# Running the test and result Explanation
+# Running the Test and Result Explanation

 ## Section 1: Showing the correlation between announcements and market movement
 This experiment will show, based on past market data, that stock price movement is dependent on announcement